0xdirosa/testnet/README.md

-## This page contains tutorials about running a Node and becoming a Validator on the Testnet Network.
+## <p align="center">This page contains tutorials about running a Node and becoming a Validator on the Testnet Network.</p>